 The recoverable amount of the ČSOB PF Stabilita CGU was determined based on the value-in-use methodology.
 The scenario used assumes transformation of the fund under the expected Czech pension reform.
-As a result of the merger of ČSOB PF Stabilita and ČSOB PF Progres, the recoverable amount of the ČSOB PF Stabilita includes also cash flows of former ČSOB PF Progres.
-That calculation uses cash-flow projections based on the financial budget approved by the management covering 2012.
-Cash flows beyond the year have been projected until 2026 based on business plans, which were used for a decision about the participation of the CSOB Group in the reorganised pension system resulting from changes in the respective legislation in the Czech Republic (Note: 38).
-For ČSOB PF Stabilita Transformed fund, which will be closed for new participants starting 1 January 2013, the management expects a consecutive decrease of the number of clients, volume of assets and profit.
-In 2011, the risk discount rate of 10.2% (2010: 8.95%) was used to reflect the uncertainty about the future profitability of the ČSOB PF Stabilita Transformed fund.
+That calculation uses cash-flow projections based on the financial budget approved by the management covering 2013.
+Cash flows beyond the year have been projected until 2037 based on business plans, which were used for a decision about the participation of the CSOB Group in the reorganised pension system resulting from changes in the respective legislation in the Czech Republic (Note: 38).
+For Transformed fund of CSOB Pension company, which was closed for new participants starting 1 January 2013, the management expects a consecutive decrease of the number of clients, volume of assets and profit.
+In 2012, the risk discount rate of 10.0% was used (2011: 10.2%).